stone-payments/stoneco-guidelines/backend/python/README.md

 -----------------
 Your code has been rated at 9.68/10 (previous run: 9.79/10, -0.11)
 ```
-It is usually easy to achive a 9 or better.
-Sometimes beacuse code logic is imposible to achive a 10, but we must try.
+It is usually easy to achieve a 9 or better.
+Sometimes because code logic is impossible to achieve a 10, but we must try.

 #### 18.1.3 Configuration
 It is posible to change or avoid some rules which are different for our project.
 For example you can decide to use a different style guide than the original.
 The first step to change configuration is to show which configuration we are using, to do this we can launch pylint with “--generate-rcfile” option.
 The output of the call will be all the rules: